all values in […] are relatively arbitrary starting points and can be changed if we want to

 initiating allocation proposals in accordance with the merit token allocation guidelines stated in §6.

 § 6.2 VT for Participation 1.
-Joining the DAK Slack and posting your Metamask Ethereum address to the [#allocation] Slack channel = VT
+Joining the DAK Discord server and posting your Metamask Ethereum address to the [#allocation] Discord channel = VT

 To deal with potential voter apathy a standard decreasing quorum is used for all the DAK votes.